 - It's also a reference to the Tudor rose, a symbol of England.

 - Mike Nelson, Destroyer of Worlds: Chairman Rose's goal is to secure the energy future of Galar by exploiting Eternatus, even if it means instigating a repeat of "The Darkest Day".
 The problem is, he can't contain Eternatus, and his backup plan to get the Champion, Leon, to contain it goes awry.

-- Mr. Fanservice: Besides his man gurdle and his atrocious choice in disguises to avoid the public (which fail all the time), he's quite easy on the eyes, and is a well-dressed Silver Fox who looks like he walked off the set of Dream Daddy.
+- Mr. Fanservice: Besides his man girdle and his atrocious choice in disguises to avoid the public (which fail all the time), he's quite easy on the eyes, and is a well-dressed Silver Fox who looks like he walked off the set of Dream Daddy.

 - My God, What Have I Done?: Some time after the Eternatus incident is resolved and the League's championship match concludes, Rose turns himself over to the authorities, suggesting he is genuinely remorseful of his actions.

 - Non-Standard Character Design: He and Oleana were originally designed by Haruko Ichikawa, creator of Land of the Lustrous.
-While this isn't as obvious with his design as it is with Oleana's, the way his eyes are drawn is very reminescent of Ichikawa's art style.
+While this isn't as obvious with his design as it is with Oleana's, the way his eyes are drawn is very reminiscent of Ichikawa's art style.

 - Obviously Evil: Seriously downplayed compared to previous antagonists like Ghetsis, Lysandre, and Lusamine.
 It helps that he's Affably Evil and only really was an antagonist was due to holding on to the Conflict Ball.